jdfoote/intro_to_r/README.md

 One of the most powerful concepts in programming languages is packages (also called libraries).
 Packages are code that other people have written which make common tasks much simpler.
 You can "import" them and then reuse this code.

-We will be using the dplyr, ggplot2, and nycflights13 packages.
+We will be using the tidyverse, MASS, and nycflights13 packages.
 You will need to install them by:
 1. Opening RStudio
 2. Copying the following into the console (at the bottom left):
 ```
-install.packages(c('dplyr','ggplot2','nycflights13'))
+install.packages(c('tidyverse','MASS','nycflights13'))
 ```
 3. Push enter

-It should download and install these two packages.
-To make sure that it worked run the following in the console (again, copy and paste):
+It should download and install these packages.
+To make sure that it worked run the following in the RStudio console (again, copy and paste):

 ```
 library(nycflights)